imbacraft/dusk.nvim/README.md

 ## Design Philosophy

 Dusk.nvim is designed to be:
-- minimal (~800 lines of configuration only)
+- minimal (~1500 lines of code in total)
-- functional (aims to replace your IDE)
+- functional (has almost all the features you expect from your IDE)
 - performant (~70-80ms startup time on modern hardware)
 - Out-of-the-box complete.
 Works with installation.
 - Not opinionated.
 Defaults are always preferred.